 Supervisors will offer feedback on draft work at regular intervals throughout the period of registration on the degree.

 The minimum academic requirement for admission to a research degree programme is normally an Upper Second Class Honours degree from a UK or ROI HE provider, or an equivalent qualification acceptable to the University.
 Further information can be obtained by contacting the School.

 For information on international qualification equivalents, please check the specific information for your country.

-Evidence of an IELTS* score of 6.5, with a minimum of 6.0 in Speaking and Listening and a minimum of 5.5 in Reading and Writing, or an equivalent qualification acceptable to the University, is required. *Taken within the last 2 yrs.
+Evidence of an IELTS* score of 6.5, with not less than 5.5 in any component is required. *taken within the last 2 years

 International students wishing to apply to Queen's University Belfast (and for whom English is not their first language), must be able to demonstrate their proficiency in English in order to benefit fully from their course of study or research.
 Non-EEA nationals must also satisfy UK Visas and Immigration (UKVI) immigration requirements for English language for visa purposes.